|Children and Adolescents:||The NICE Guideline on ME/CFS:|

 Dr Nigel Speight, Hon.
 Paediatric Medical Adviser to the ME Association, talks about M.E. in children, what can be done to help them and their families, and the issues around management, in two short videos that were made by ME/CVS Vereniging.

-Diagnostic assessment of possible ME/CFS in this age group is very similar to that in adults.
-However, children tend to present rather differently to adults, and symptoms such as headaches, abdominal pain and disrupted sleep patterns tend to be more prominent.
+- Diagnostic assessment of possible ME/CFS in this age group is very similar to that in adults.
+However, children do tend to present rather differently, and symptoms such as headaches, abdominal pain and disrupted sleep patterns tend to be more prominent.

 The authors of the study concluded that paediatricians need to recognise that children with ME/CFS present differently to adults, and they queried whether these differences may reflect a different underlying pathoaetiology in children and adolescents.